jsdclxvi/Reforestation/README.md

-## Did you know crocodiles could grow up to 15 feet?
-But most just have 4.
+## Did you hear about the guy who invented Lifesavers?
+They say he made a mint.